gsommers/state-prep/README.md

 Then you can access the functions in these modules through the command `using <module name>`.

-The code we'd like to call using hybrid-compute is lines 146-157 in StatePrep.jl Would then continue to simulate classically (the rest of the function `block_layer`), while running the chosen wiring on the quantum computer.
+*The code we'd like to call using hybrid-compute is lines 146-157 in StatePrep.jl.
+Would then continue to simulate classically (the rest of the function `block_layer`), while running the chosen wiring on the quantum computer.*

 Required packages
 -----------------
   - `QuantumClifford` (for stabilizer formalism)